tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 where:
 - $a$ is an activation function
 - $\beta$ is bias vector (biases: additional parameters added to the weighted sum before applying the activation function)
-- $\omega$ is a weight matrix (grid-like structure containing numerical values.
+- $\Omega$ is a weight matrix (grid-like structure containing numerical values.
 Each value in the matrix represents the strength of a connection between neurons in one layer and neurons in the next layer of a neural network.)

 Finally the general equation of the deep neural network could be annotated as following: